melontini/andromeda-wiki/docs/items/README.md

 Allows you to "pick up" blocks using minecarts.
 All contents and some properties are copied to the cart.

-For the sake of balance, you can configure if players can "pick up" spawners.
+For the sake of balance, you can configure whether players can "pick up" spawners.

 <video style="display: block; margin-left: auto; margin-right: auto; max-width: 100%;" width="520" muted autoplay loop>
   <source src="/videos/minecart-block-picking.webm" type="video/mp4">